budulinek/arduino-modbus-rtu-tcp-gateway/README.md

 * **Slave Responded with Error (Codes 1~8)**.
 Slave responded, but with an error.
 For the list of error codes see [Wikipedia](https://en.wikipedia.org/wiki/Modbus#Exception_responses).
 * **Gateway Overloaded (Code 10)**.
 Request queue is full (either the number of bytes stored or the number of requests stored).
 Request was dropped and the gateway responded with an error code 10.
 * **Slave Failed to Respond (Code 11)**.
 Slave is not responding.
 Response timeouts have passed, all attempts have failed.
 The gateway responded with an error code 11.
 * **Invalid TCP/UDP Request**.
 Invalid request was received via TCP or UDP.
 Request was dropped, no response was sent by the gateway.
-Validation criteria depends on the Modbus mode:
+Validation criteria depend on the Modbus mode:
   - Modbus TCP/UDP: MBAP header (protocol identifier is 0x0000, length is < 255 and corresponds to the number of bytes in the remainder of the Modbus request)
-  - Modbus RTU over TCP/UDP: CRC ckeck
+  - Modbus RTU over TCP/UDP: CRC check
 * **Invalid RTU Response**.
 Invalid data were recieved via RS485.
 Could be caused by wrong Modbus RTU settings, short response timeout (any response arriving after timeout is invalid) or Arduino delays in processing the response.
 Validation criteria:
   - silence between individual bytes is shorter than char timeout specified in Modbus RTU standards
   - CRC check